Izabela88/cupandcake/README.md

 ### Validating Contact Form

-- Some text input fields will have regex pattern to ensure that the data entered match the required format.
+Some text input fields will have a regex pattern to ensure that the entered data matches the required format.

 - Warnings are displayed on an ongoing basis while the user completes the form.

   - Full name: no empty input is allowed, valid data between 2 and 25 characters, no special characters and spaces are accepted, no digits.